cqbent/mwraadvisory/wp-content/plugins/wp-responsive-recent-post-slider/readme.txt

 * Posts Slider (4 designs),
 * Posts Carousel (1 designs)

-Check [Demo and Features](https://demo.wponlinesupport.com/recent-post-slider-demo/) for additional information.
+Check [Features and Demo](https://www.wponlinesupport.com/wp-plugin/wp-responsive-recent-post-slider/) for additional information.

 When you want to makeover your WordPress website theme with something extraordinary and creative, you must consider WP responsive recent post slider.
 Help your website to get a slide-wise display to show the recent posts/news.
 Not just eye appealing, it is also loved by the visitors as they find it quite easy to locate the recent posts.